How bulletproof is your business?

 There is another risk — particularly in relation to LLPs.
 LLPs are tax transparent.
 Individual members remain personally liable for their tax.
 However, many firms operate joint tax reserves, held against the individual members’ liability for tax.
 If a firm becomes insolvent, those tax reserves may be dissipated by the LLP, leaving the individual out of pocket for substantial tax.

 On top of those difficulties sits another element which can pressurise the finances of LLP owners — personal guarantees given by members in respect of borrowing and rent.
 If an LLP becomes destabilised all of these potential liabilities can descend at once, rendering members of an LLP (and directors of companies in similar positions) staring into a financial abyss.

 So, running a business through an LLP or company is a good first step to protecting your position but no owner/operator of a business should proceed on the basis that they are completely fireproof.
 It is always worth looking at the circumstances of your business commercially, as well as legally, in case the corporate protection that you thought was in place is swept aside.

-For further guidance and support, contact our partnership agreement and dispute solicitors.
+For further guidance and support, contact our partnership solicitors.